HemantGosavi/billinfoextractor/README.md

-# Foobar
+# Extracting data from bills/invoices

 Packages used:

- pytesseract – For extracting text from images and perform OCR operations  tesseract-OCR – Tesseract is an optical character recognition engine for various operating systems.
-It is free software, released under the Apache License, Version 2.0,  regex – To identify patterns in text
+ pytesseract – For extracting text from images and perform OCR operations

+ tesseract-OCR – Tesseract is an optical character recognition engine for various operating systems.
+It is free software, released under the Apache License, Version 2.0.

+ regex – To identify patterns in text.

- xlwt – generate spreadsheet files compatible with Microsoft Excel versions 95 to 2003  opencv –openCV (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.
+ xlwt – generate spreadsheet files compatible with Microsoft Excel versions 95 to 2003.

+ opencv –openCV (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.